Akarshan-Jaiswal/Project_ALBA/wiki/week3.md

 > - compared like columns between 2016 and 2020 datasets

-> - matched the like columns, although the field names differ
+> - matched the like columns, noting differences in their field names

 > - list created of data columns that neither common nor shared between the two datasets